kubernetes/enhancements/keps/sig-node/2902-cpumanager-distribute-cpus-policy-option/README.md

 The plan is to add e2e tests to cover the basic flows for cases below:
 1. `distribute-cpus-across-numa` option is enabled:   The test will ensure that the allocated CPUs are distributed across NUMA nodes according to the policy.
 1. `distribute-cpus-across-numa` option is disabled:  The test will verify that the allocated CPUs are packed according to the default behavior.
+1. Test how this option interacts with `full-pcpus-only` policy option (and test for it enabled and disabled).

 ### Graduation Criteria